ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 5. Create a database named **guestbook**.
    ![](images/solution8/Create_Database.png)

-## Create Cloud Functions actions
+## Create serverless actions

-In this section, you will create serverless actions (commonly termed as Functions).
-IBM Cloud Functions (based on Apache OpenWhisk) is a Function-as-a-Service (FaaS) platform which executes functions in response to incoming events and costs nothing when not in use.
+In this section, you will create serverless actions (commonly termed as Functions). {{site.data.keyword.openwhisk}} (based on Apache OpenWhisk) is a Function-as-a-Service (FaaS) platform which executes functions in response to incoming events and costs nothing when not in use.

 ![](images/solution8/Functions.png)